yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctabctrl-class.md

 ### <a name="parameters"></a>Parametry
  [in] *punktu*
- Współrzędne where wyświetlić menu podręczne.
+ Współrzędne miejsca wyświetlić menu podręcznego.

 ### <a name="remarks"></a>Uwagi